pgraham/php-annotations/README.md

 `'false'` will be cast to their boolean equivalents and numeric values will be cast to either int or float types.

-#### Arrays
+#### Lists
-Annotation values can also be specified as arrays by providing a comma separated list surrounded with brackets:
+List values can be specified by providing a comma separated list surrounded with brackets:

 ```php